List of Ghostbusters characters: The Grey Lady

-Dr. Eleanor Twitty a.k.a.
-The Grey Lady or "The Library Ghost", portrayed by Ruth Hale Oliver, is a lady in grey and the first ghost encountered by the original three Ghostbusters (Ray, Egon, and Peter) while they are investigating paranormal activity at the New York Public Library.
+Doctor Eleanor Twitty alias The Grey Lady or "The Library Ghost", portrayed by Ruth Hale Oliver, is a lady in grey and the first ghost encountered by the original three Ghostbusters (Ray, Egon and Peter) while they are investigating paranormal activity at the New York Public Library.
 When they attempt to touch her, she transforms into a much larger and more frightening skeletal form and causes the trio to flee the library in terror.
 Though they do not catch her, they get a scan of her and use the information to construct their containment grid and ghost-catching equipment, allowing the creation of their ghost-catching business.
 In Ghostbusters terminology from West End Games' role-playing game, The Grey Lady would be a Class 4 Free-Floating, Full-Torso, Vaporous Apparition, as she was human in appearance and later identified by the Ghostbusters.
 In Ghostbusters: The Video Game (2009), she is designated as a Class 4 Semi-Anchored Entity.

 She returns in the 2009 video game, where much of her history is revealed, and the Ghostbusters uncover the tragic story of her death.
 She was once Dr. Eleanor Twitty, the New York Public Library's head librarian in the 1920s, and overseer of its Special Collections of ancient artifacts, stone tablets, long-forgotten tomes, and rare books.
 She was murdered in 1924 by philologist and oil tycoon Edmund Hoover, The Collector, a disciple of Ivo Shandor who seduced her for the Gozerian Codex among other rare books in her care.
 She is memorialized by the library as a dedicated staffmember who died protecting its properties.
 However, since Twitty's death, other librarians sense her haunting presence, eventually frightening one staff, Alice Melvin (Alice Drummond), in 1984.
 In the video game, the Ghostbusters discover her reading the Codex in the library's secret catacombs where she died before capturing her.
 Due to the ease of the capture, they state that she must have wanted them to recover the Codex to aid them in defeating Hoover after he died and became the guardian of the mandala node Shandor built into the library.
 Offscreen, she is later freed after the spirits of the Cult of Gozer attack the Ghostbusters' firehouse headquarters for the spiritual energy from their ecto-containment unit.

 In the film Ghostbusters: Frozen Empire (2024), The Library Ghost makes a cameo appearance in the library, in both her Grey Lady form as well as her transformed skeletal form that still frightens Ray Stantz.
 Oliver returned as the Library Ghost in human form via the archived footage from the first film, but new puppet was made for her skeletal form.